Evansdava/HMG-Wargame/README.md

-# Welcome to HexMapGen
+# Welcome to HexMapGen Wargame

-This is a hex-based map generator for making small-scale battlemaps as would be used in Lancer, Dungeons and Dragons, or other tabletop RPGs.
+This is a Risk-style simulation using the [Hexagon Based Map Generator](https://hexmapgen.herokuapp.com) I built as a basis.

 ## Using this Program:

-It is currently [live on Heroku](https://hexmapgen.herokuapp.com) (it may take a minute for the dynos to spin up), or you can download or clone the files (`git clone`).
+It is currently [live on Heroku](https://hmg-wargame.herokuapp.com) (it may take a minute for the dynos to spin up), or you can download or clone the files (`git clone`).
 Once downloaded, set up a virtual environment (`python3 -m venv env`) and install the requirements (`pip3 install requirements.txt`).
 From there, you can host the server locally with the command `flask run`.